antrea-io/antrea/docs/configuration.md

 #apiPort: 10349

 # Indicates whether to use auto-generated self-signed TLS certificate.
-# If false, A secret named "kube-system/antrea-controller-tls" must be provided with the following keys:
+# If false, A Secret named "antrea-controller-tls" must be provided with the following keys:
 #   ca.crt: <CA certificate>
 #   tls.crt: <TLS certificate>
 #   tls.key: <TLS private key>
+# And the Secret must be mounted to directory "/var/run/antrea/antrea-controller-tls" of the
+# antrea-controller container.
 #selfSignedCert: true
 ```